Germany: Synagogue vandalism condemned by lawmakers, religious leaders | DW | 12.05.2021

 Officers say the building itself was not damaged and 13 men had been charged with holding an illegal gathering.

-In Bonn, three men between the ages of 20 and 24 were detained and admitted to burning an Israeli flag as well as throwing rocks at a synagogue's windows because they were upset about the events in Israel.
-Police also found three flyers with what appeared to be Arabic writing at the scene.
+In Bonn, three men between the ages of 20 and 24 were detained and admitted to burning an Israeli flag , as well as throwing rocks at a synagogue's windows, because they were upset about the events in Israel.

 In Düsseldorf, police said a fire was lit on top of a stone memorial for a synagogue destroyed by Nazis during the infamous Kristallnacht, or Night of Broken Glass, in November of 1938.

-Josef Schuster, president of the Central Council of Jews in Germany, who was meeting in Frankfurt with Georg Bätzig, chairman of the German Bishops' Conference, said that he was "horrified" by the attacks.
+Josef Schuster, president of the Central Council of Jews in Germany, who was meeting in Frankfurt with Georg Bätzig, chairman of the German Bishops' Conference, said that he was "horrified" by the vandalism.

 "We expect from the people in Germany solidarity with Israel and the Jewish community," he added.

-Schuster said the attacks had absolutely nothing to do with expressing political opinion but were "pure antisemitism."
+Schuster said the vandalism had absolutely nothing to do with expressing political opinion but were motivated by "pure antisemitism."

 He also called for greater protection of Jews in Germany, which has seen a 13% spike in anti-Semitic crimes in 2020, having registered more than 2,000 incidents last year.